csu-tropical/csu-tropical/_posts/2024-03-10-Delian-award.markdown

      alt="Delian"
      style=" display: block;margin-left: auto;margin-right: auto;width: 85%;" />

-Delián led an interactive presentation (including hurricae preparation based family feud!) that was attended by more than 100 students.
+Delián led an interactive presentation (including hurricane preparation based family feud!) that was attended by more than 100 students.
 She discussed tropical cyclone formation, and risks, hurricane seasons, and how scientists study these systems.
 Radians School is the school that Delián attended from pre-school through 12th grade, she was really excited and honored to give back to her alma mater!